-(b) Authority.
-The legislature of the State of South Carolina has in Title 6 of the Code of Laws of South Carolina, 1976, as amended, delegated the responsibility to local governmental units to adopt regulations and policies for the public health, safety, convenience, order, prosperity and general welfare of its citizenry.
-Further, the responsibility of general planning functions is delegated to the Cherokee County Planning Commission.

-(c) General requirements/applicability.
-All campgrounds and recreational vehicle parks sited within Cherokee County for the first time must comply with the following regulations.
-Existing campgrounds and recreation vehicle parks in operation at the time of the adoption of this article shall be exempt for the life of the business, provided, however, such existing park shall not be expanded or extended except in conformance with this article; and must be permitted and inspected by the Cherokee County Building Codes Department.
+- (b) Authority.
+The legislature of the state has in Title 6 of the S.C.
+Code 1976, as amended, delegated the responsibility to local governmental units to adopt regulations and policies for the public health, safety, convenience, order, prosperity and general welfare of its citizenry.
+Further, the responsibility of general planning functions is delegated to the county planning commission. - (c) General requirements/applicability.
+All campgrounds and recreational vehicle parks sited within the county for the first time must comply with the following regulations.
+Existing campgrounds and recreation vehicle parks in operation at the time of the adoption of this article shall be exempt for the life of the business, provided, however, such existing park shall not be expanded or extended except in conformance with this article; and must be permitted and inspected by the county building codes department.
 Compliance with this article will only affect new growth of an existing park or campground.
-These regulations shall apply to the unincorporated areas in Cherokee County.
+These regulations shall apply to the unincorporated areas in the county.
 However, where sections conflict or overlap, whichever imposes the most stringent restrictions shall prevail.
 (Ord.
-No. 2021-04, 5-17-21)
+No. 2021-04, 5-17-21; Ord.
+No. 2022-28, 2-6-23)

-[The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:]
+The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning

-Appeals committee means the appeals committee (i.e. the Cherokee County Planning Commission) considers and decides appeals as requested concerning this article.
+Appeals committee means the appeals committee (i.e. the county planning commission) considers and decides appeals as requested concerning this article.